yamigr/pusudb/README.md

     console.log(req.params) // HTTP parameters like pathname,..
     console.log(req.params.query) //GET Parameters
     console.log(req.body) // POST Body
+    console.log(req.render) // Add props to render to access the oject in the ejs-middleware
     // do some header-checks or parse the req.body by a schema next() /* or res.writeHead(401) res.end(); direct in here*/ })